 These programs most often prepare students for employment or apprenticeship in their respective fields, though many are also designed to prepare them for further studies.
 Some of these programs could include lab studies and even hands-on training through internship opportunities.
-The following are details about two schools and the programs they offer.
+The following are details about three schools and the programs they offer.

 Schools At a Glance